OctopusDeploy/blog/blog/2019-04/octopus-release-2019.3-lts/index.md

 ## What features does 2019.3 LTS have?

 Octopus Server `2019.3 LTS` is essentially the same as `2019.2`.
-It comes with [Spaces](https://octopus.com/blog/octopus-release-2019.1)
+It comes with [Spaces](https://octopus.com/blog/octopus-release-2019.1).
+A great deal of enhancements and bug fixes in a variety of areas including; Kubernetes and the Octopus Migrator.
+Along with the Database Performance and Cloud Dependency updates from `2018.11`.

 ## Breaking Changes